US-Department-of-the-Treasury/insiderTrades/cran-comments.md

 * Reduced the length of the title to less than 65 characters.

-* Changed the start of the description to not start with "This package", package name, title or similar.
+* Changed the start of the description to not start with "This package", package name, title or something similar.

 * Provided a link to the used webservices in the description field of the DESCRIPTION file.